alexkh/ywm/README.md

 Usage
 -----

-Most of the operations are performed using 'back' mouse button:
+Most of the operations are performed using 'back' mouse button, which in xorg is identified by number 8:

 'mouse-back-button' + move mouse:		to move a window